Trip Highlights

 Day 29-30: Udaipur, India

-Continue towards Udaipur and check into your stunning hotel.
-Head out with your guide to explore Udaipur city – visiting the City Palace, Sahelion-ki-Bari and Jagdish Temple.
+Continue to Udaipur and check into your elegant hotel.
+Then head out with your guide to discover the city: the City Palace, Saheliyon-ki-Bari gardens and Jagdish Temple.

 Udaipur Rajasthan